 Why the shame makes it worse

 The shame is the real problem, not the jealousy.
-A feeling is just data; it only becomes destructive when you bury it, because suppressed emotion in new dads tends to curdle into numbness, resentment, and withdrawal — which damages the very relationship you're missing.
+A feeling is just data; it only becomes destructive when you bury it, because suppressed emotion in new dads tends to curdle into numbness, resentment, and the quiet loneliness so many new dads carry — which damages the very relationship you're missing.

 Men are handed almost no permission for this.
 The cultural script is "be grateful, be strong, be the rock," so a jealous thought feels like proof you're secretly a bad person.
 You're not.
 You're a person whose needs got deprioritized, having a completely predictable response.